SandeepSangu/learning-journey/SDLC/Agile-Methodology.md

 ## Scrum Framework 🏉

-The Scrum framework consists of three roles, three ceremonies, and three artifacts.
+The Scrum framework consists of three roles, five ceremonies, and artifacts.

 ### Roles 👥